Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Doubly Corrected Estimation Method: Conditional Mean Case

 \begin{itemize} \item In the second stage of the estimation procedure, we need to re-estimate the quantile kernel function when the generated regressor is included in the design matrix, especially when constructing the Wald test under the null hypothesis of no systemic risk in the network.
 To obtain a measure of the performance of the testing procedure, we need to compare the standard estimation procedure without the variance-covariance matrix correction against the estimation procedure that includes the adjustment, in both cases under the null hypothesis.
 Then, under the alternative hypothesis of deviations, that is, existence of non-zero systemic risk effect in the network (see, \cite{katsouris2021optimal, katsouris2023statistical}), then the larger this distance is, under the adjustement then the larger the power function of the test would be when all the individual quantile predictive regression models of the system correspond to a non-zero coefficient of node-specific systemic risk.

-\item When the nonstationary regressors for the two nodes are the same then second-order effects can contribute to the covariance of the estimator.
-However, due to the proposed dependence structure (see, \cite{katsouris2021optimal, katsouris2023statistical}), in practice we ensure that these nonstationary (or near unit roots) are not equivalent across the different predictive regression models.
-Notice that the quantity $\widehat{y}_{1,t}$ is the forecaster VaR which is obtained using time series observations from $t$ to $(t-1)$.
-Therefore, it might have an effect on the convergence of the parameter estimate $\delta$.
+\item When the nonstationary regressors for the two nodes are the same then second-order effects can contribute to the covariance of the estimator (estimation bias).
+However, due to the proposed dependence structure (see, \cite{katsouris2021optimal, katsouris2023statistical}), these possibly nonstationary regressors are assumed to be different across the system-specific equations.
+Moreover, the generated covariate, denoted by, $\widehat{y}_{1,t}$, corresponds to the risk measure estimate of $\mathsf{VaR}$, which can have a direct impact on the convergence rate for consistent estimation of the model parameter $\delta$, during the second-stage estimation procedure.
 In summary, we need to control for two effects, that is, a bias effect on the estimate of $\delta$ and a variance effect.
-In particular, the bias effect will disappear when $\boldsymbol{x}_{t-1}$ and the regressors used to estimate $\widehat{y}_{1,t}$ are uncorrelated.
+The bias effect will disappear when $\boldsymbol{x}_{t-1}$ and the regressors used to estimate $\widehat{y}_{1,t}$ are uncorrelated.
 The variance effect appears due to the choice of the generated regressors.
 Standard OLS estimation methods do not correct for the particular variance effect.
-On the other hand, the variance effect does not influence the inference methodology for the estimator $\hat{\beta}_2$ in which case an important property to hold is to obtain a consistent estimator regardless of the presence of nonstationary regressors.
-In the derivations below, we use $\widehat{y}_{1,t}$ e.g., the estimated $\mathsf{VaR}$ under nonstationarity (when we employ the quantile predictive regression model). \end{itemize}

-Therefore, the IVX estimator for the second econometric specification ($\mathsf{CoVaR}$ quantile predictive regression) is obtained by the following expression:
+However, the variance effect does not influence the inference methodology for the estimator $\hat{\beta}_2$, in which case our asymptotic theory analysis shall investigate that a consistent estimator is obtained regardless of the presence of nonstationarity.
+Thus, we use the generated covariate, $\widehat{y}_{1,t}$, from the first-stage estimation procedure as an additional regressor to the nonstationary regressors that correspond to node 2, for estimating the risk measure of $\mathsf{CoVaR}$. \end{itemize} Therefore, the IVX estimator during the second-stage estimation procedure ($\mathsf{CoVaR}$) is obtained by the following expression: